leapfrogtechnology/just-handlebars-helpers/README.md

 #### formatDate

-A formatDate helper to format date using moment js.
+A formatDate helper to format date using moment.js

 Parameters: